-As was written, a crystalline material is one in which the atoms are situated in a repeating or periodic array over large atomic distances—that is, long-range order exists, such that upon solidification, the atoms will position themselves in a repetitive three-dimensional pattern, in which each atom is bonded to its nearest neighbor atoms.
-But reality is different, real crystals are never perfect.
+As was written, the crystalline material is one in which the atoms are situated in a repeating or periodic array over large atomic distances.
+That is, long-range order exists.
+Upon solidification, the atoms will position themselves in a repetitive three-dimensional pattern, in which each atom is bonded to its nearest neighbor atoms.
+But the reality is different, and real crystals are never perfect.
 There are always defects.
-The influence of these defects is not always adverse, and often specific characteristics are deliberately fashioned by the introduction of controlled amounts or numbers of particular defects.
+The influence of these defects is not always adverse, and specific characteristics are often deliberately fashioned by introducing controlled amounts or numbers of particular defects.

-Interstitial defects result from an impurity located at an interstitial site or one of the lattice atoms being in an interstitial position instead of being at its lattice position.
-A self-interstitial is an atom from the crystal that is crowded into an interstitial site.
+Interstitial defects result from an impurity located at an interstitial site or one of the lattice atoms being in an interstitial position instead of at its lattice position.
+A self-interstitial is an atom from the crystal crowded into an interstitial site.
 In metals, a self-interstitial introduces relatively large distortions and stress in the surrounding lattice because the atom is substantially larger than the interstitial position in which it is situated.
-Interstitial defects are generally high energy configurations, on the other hand the formation of this defect is not highly probable.
-Small atoms (mostly impurities) in some crystals can occupy interstices without high energy, such as hydrogen.
+Interstitial defects are generally high-energy configurations; on the other hand, the formation of this defect is not highly probable.
+Some crystals’ small atoms (mostly impurities) can occupy interstices without high energy, such as hydrogen.